daidodo/format-imports-vscode/README.md

 }
 ```

-If you set `paths` to `"none"`, import statements will not be sorted by paths.
+If you set `paths` to `"none"`, import statements will not be sorted.

 If you set `names` to `"none"`, names will not be sorted within an import statement.

 For more details and how to construct your own rules, please read [the Wiki](https://github.com/daidodo/tsimportsorter/wiki/Sorting-Rules).

 ## Thanks